 Putting This Into Perspective… How High Is That Really?

 The world’s record for men’s high jump was set in 1993.
 Back then, Javier Sotomayor of Spain set the record – 2.45 m / 8′ .5″!
 That’s incredibly high!
-And yet still it’s just barely higher than your average house cat can jump – let alone the relatively tall house cats.
+And yet still it’s just barely higher than your average house cat can jump – let alone the relatively tall domestic cats.

 So if you thought cats could jump quite high by comparison to the average human, you’re not only right about that, but you might be surprised to learn that your average house cat can jump really high even by comparison to the average men’s high jump Olympic athlete!